-DIY Filmmaker = A filmmaker who makes, distributes, promotes movies with or without assistance from the film industry, a filmmaker who makes work using means available to them if need be, a filmmaker who cannot be stopped from making movies.
-This blog is by Brooklyn based indie filmmaker Sujewa Ekanayake, about his work and other filmmaking & distribution news.
-Celebrating indie film since 2006!
+A DIY filmmaker is a filmmaker who makes, distributes, promotes movies with or without assistance from the film industry, a filmmaker who cannot be stopped from making movies.
+An idea from punk/indie rock, other art fields, adapted to cinema.
+This blog is by Brooklyn based DIY/indie filmmaker Sujewa Ekanayake, about his work and other filmmaking & distribution news, and other matters - including positive news and ideas.
+Since 2006!

 From Breakthrough Weekend, new comedy by Sujewa Ekanayake